 Let's talk about process.
 How do you ensure the right piece of work is done at the right time to get software out the door?
 Camille describes a particular personality that you will encounter during your career.
 The Process Czar.
 This persona believes in the one and only right process to get things done.

 Engineers love processes - the more complex the better.
 I’ve got my first introduction into the theory of processes during my studies.
 Back then it was all about „the waterfall".
 Turns out it's not really a software development process that leads to good software, as I was soon to find out.

 My actual hands-on introduction into software development processes happened on the job.
 Back then, Scrum was the hot thing and we did it by the book.
 We did the full setup and stuck to it like a religion.
 People who where not following the process had to be trained and convinced or they did not have a real change to participate.
 I was there, I believed in it, I was the Process Czar.

 Camille describes the problems strict processes can have and points to the Agile Manifesto.
 I could not agree more.
-In my later years I tend to go back to it https://agilemanifesto.org/ and like to challenge any process, including Scrum, that seems overly complicated.
+In recent years I tend to go back to it https://agilemanifesto.org/ and like to challenge any process, including Scrum, that seems overly complicated.

 To find the right balance between Scrum or Kanban or any process your team follows and the ideas from the manifesto is not an easy task.
 Especially if the setup of people and projects is constantly changing.
 It’s not your task or my task alone.
 Finding that right process is a team effort.

 My biggest take-away from this part of the book is that the process doesn’t matter at all.
 As long as everyone knows what's going on and how to contribute the name of the process is irrelevant.
 What counts is that the bug is fixed, or that the new feature is live and you can sleep tonight.

 In the end it’s people over processes, working software over documentation, customer collaboration over contracts and responding to change over following a plan.